CERTCC/Vultron/docs/howto/case_object.md

-The presence of the `VendorParticipant` and `DeployerParticipant` classes---depicted as implementations of the `Participant` class---is necessitated by the discussion in [States](../reference/formal_protocol/states.md), where we described how Vendors and Deployers have a unique part to play in the creation, delivery, and deployment of fixes within the CVD process.
+The presence of the `VendorParticipant` and `DeployerParticipant` classes---depicted as implementations of the `Participant` class---is necessitated by the discussion in [States](../reference/formal_protocol/states.md), where we describe how Vendors and Deployers have unique parts to play in the creation, delivery, and deployment of fixes within the CVD process.
 These two classes add the `vfd_state` attribute with different possible values.
 Vendors can take on one of four possible values (`vfd`, `Vfd`, `VFd`, and `VFD`),